vanessafarraye/iterators_hmwk/README.md

 ### Helper Functions

-* Create a helper function which takes in an HTML tag type and an inner HTML string and outputs an html element as a string.
+* Create a helper function which takes in an HTML tag type and an inner HTML string and outputs an HTML element as a string.
     ```
         myUtils.buildElement("p", "Words words words")
         // "<p>Words words words</p>"